Toddlers. Should I mention anything else? The meaning of the word can be taken in a variety of different directions.

 1. Stop Yelling

 Speak in a calm voice.
-You don’t have to yell or scream at a child to get him or her to understand.
+It is not necessary to scream or yell at a child in order to get your point across to him or her.
 Children are smart.
-They learn fast.
+They pick up information quite quickly.

 2. Think About What Your Child Did Right Today

-Did he brush his teeth without throwing a fit?
+Did he manage to wash his teeth without having a temper tantrum?

-They have to sleep at some point, right?
+They must have had some rest at some time, right?
 Just kidding.

-Not only will praise help to encourage positive behavior, thinking of the positives will help you focus on something other than your momentary anger.
+Not only does positive reinforcement serve to foster positive conduct but thinking about the positives helps you focus on anything other than your fleeting anger.